Creating Groovy endpoints

 Groovy endpoints allow you to run Groovy scripts.

-The customary Groovy functionalities are available in the "Groovy script selection" dialog step.
+The familiar Groovy functions are available in the "Groovy script selection" dialog step.
 You can open the Groovy editor there and create a Groovy file directly or import an existing file.

 Methods

 Note that the specification of the method has (only) an informative value for Groovy endpoints.
-So, for example, if you use POST, you should do so when the triggered Groovy script writes a data record or more generally "creates" something.
+So if you use POST, for example, you should do this when the triggered Groovy script writes a data set or "creates" something in general.
 Or use GET if you want the Groovy script to return something.

 For Groovy endpoints, specifying the method does not cause any functionality.
 It (merely) serves to provide the users or consumers of the API with a good understanding of the API endpoint.